soulim/air/README.md

 // A simple test suite.
 class Simple {
-  // The test runner ignores this property even if it starts with "test_". get test_getter() {}
+  // The test runner ignores this property even if its name starts with
+  // the "test_" prefix.
+  get test_getter() {}

-  // The test runner treats this function as a test. test_foo() {
+  // The test runner treats this method as a test because its name starts
+  // with the expected prefix.
+  test_foo() {
     let exp = "Foo";
     let act = "Quox";